 - Lightweight option: The Exped Air Pillow is great for if you also plan to go backcountry camping.
 It packs super tiny and is incredibly lightweight.
 Personally, I deflate the pillow to about half or 2/3 full, stuff it into a Buff, then fill it with a down jacket at night.
 This takes the comfort to the next level, and saves you weight by using things you would bring along anyway!

-- Luxury option: The Exped Down Pillow is much more comfortable without having to make any modifications like I do with the Air Pillow, but it packs up quite large and weighs a lot more.
-I personally wouldn’t take this backpacking, but it would be great for car camping if you’re happy to spend the extra money.
+- Luxury option: The Sea To Summit Aeros Ultralight Deluxe Pillow is much more comfortable without having to make any modifications like I do with the Air Pillow, but is a bit more expensive.
+You could still take this one backpacking if you want to carry it!

 CAMP COOKING ESSENTIALS: KITCHEN

 One of the best things about car camping is that you can bring pretty much everything you need to cook delicious camp meals.
 It really is satisfying cooking and eating out in nature with a beautiful view.
 If you’re looking to save money, you could bring a lot of this stuff from home, but personally, I like to have separate a camp set up for cooking so I don’t ruin my nice stuff from home.
+It’s also really easy to just store all these items in a bin together and they’re ready to put in your car for your next adventure.
 Here are some car camping essentials for cooking:

 - Stove and fuel: A basic two burner camp stove will do the trick for car camping.
 They are affordable, gas is cheap and easy to come by, and they don’t take up a huge amount of room in the car.
 You can find gas to power the burner from most sports stores, outdoor stores, and even some gas stations.

 - Cooler: It’s hard to beat drinking a cool beverage back at camp after a long hike.
 Having a cooler also gives you a lot more options for cooking at camp, allowing you to bring along veggies, eggs, etc.